What are Faculty Learning Communities (FLCs)?

 - Create a community of practice and research around online and hybrid teaching and learning.

 - Impact the larger community through research and writing, workshops, and other activities and deliverables.

-During a year-long pilot, up to five facilitators will lead individual, topic-based learning communities dedicated to innovating hybrid and online teaching and learning through the application of a specific pedagogy, technique, or technology.
+Throughout the academic year, facilitators will lead individual, topic-based learning communities dedicated to innovating hybrid and online teaching and learning through the application of a specific pedagogy, technique, or technology.